 The famous Sagrada Familia in Barcelona

-La Sagrada Familia is the dream of a great architect – Antoni Gaudi, almost made real, why almost ? as the cathedral havent been finished yet.
-Even not finished Sagrada Familia is not only the most famous landmarks in Spain but as well in Europe.
-Its a church which is more consider as tourist attractions then church.
+La Sagrada Familia is the dream of a great architect – Antoni Gaudi, almost made real, why almost? as the cathedral haven’t been finished yet.
+Even not finished Sagrada Familia is not only the most famous landmark in Spain but as well in Europe.
+It’s a church which is more consider a tourist attraction than a church.

 Gaudi referred to ancient art, looking for inspiration in Catalan Gothic and medieval symbolism.
 However, this was not the end – the temple was supposed to be one living organism, and its elements referred to nature.
 Each of them was created separately and could not be identical.

 Sagrada as the embodiment of Nature – God’s greatest work – contains symbols referring to four “kingdoms”: plants (stone forest of columns), animals (ornaments), minerals (stained glass) and man (sculptures and columns symbolizing ribs).

 The whole is to be crowned with 18 towers that symbolize the apostles, evangelists, Mary and Christ.
 The façades of Nativity, Passion and Glory also refer to Jesus’ life.
 Learn more fact about Sagrada Familia.

 Antoni Gaudi worked on the temple for over forty years.
 In the last years of his life, Gaudi only concentrated on Sagrada and has not undertaken any other projects.
 He moved to the construction site and stopped taking care of himself, directing all his energy towards work.
 Unfortunately, it was his personal work then when he died his assistant couldn’t finished the design, hence the Cathedral is not finish.
 Nowadays, computers have been used to help recreate the vision of the great architect.
 The construction is scheduled to be completed in 2026

 In 2005, the elements of the church created by Gaudi were inscribed on the UNESCO World Heritage List.
 Church of St.